What if I want to return my purchase?

 Will I get the quality that the diamond description states?

 All GIA diamonds will be shipped with the GIA certificate of authenticity.
 Any item that contains a diamond, whether it is a certified or a non-certified diamond it will come with an appraisal.
 This is the retail replacement value of the product.
-This is for Insurance purposes only based on the New York State replacement costs.
+This is for Insurance purposes.

 Is the quality of the diamond guaranteed?

 All our diamonds are certified by gemological laboratories recognized and respected throughout the industry.
 All non-certified diamonds are graded by our gemologist.
-What is different about our diamonds?
-We do not sell the “off make” diamonds like your typical online jeweler or mall jewelry stores.
-We own are stones, they are full cuts and dazzling with fire and brilliance.
-Eye for Gems hand picks every mounting to ensure exceptional quality.
 A diamond can have lower clarity and color but still shine as it is the cut of the stone that makes it sparkle.

 Am I really getting a fair price and value?

-We have 1000’s of castings that you can view in our Shop Eye for Gems Collection or send us an image and we are happy to see what we have available as close as possible to what you are looking for.
-We can sell just a setting, but they are non-refundable as we do not set other stones unless we sell them.
-This is for liability reasons.
-We have new loose diamonds available daily.
-We have new loose diamonds available daily.
-We also work closely with our own source.
+We have 1000’s of castings that you can view in our Shop Eye for Gems Collection or Shop Berkshire Jewelry Collection or send us an image and we are happy to see what we have available as close as possible to what you are looking for.

-At Eye for Gems, we only purchase diamonds through the largest and most respected suppliers who, like us, proudly adhere to and enforce the standards established by the Kimberley Process, an international system that polices the trade of diamonds to ensure they are from sources free of conflict.
-Most diamonds are mined in NW Territories and Russia.
+We only purchase diamonds through the largest and most respected suppliers who, like us, proudly adhere to and enforce the standards established by the Kimberley Process, an international system that polices the trade of diamonds to ensure they are from sources free of conflict.
+Most diamonds are mined in NW Territories.
 The Kimberley Process, adopted into U.S. and Canadian legislation, requires manufacturers to comply with a lengthy procedure that closely tracks, ships, and receives each diamond, documenting each step so as to monitor the stones’ origin.
 Diamonds that we offer for sale are procured from legitimate sources not involved in funding conflict and comply with the United Nations resolutions set forth by the Kimberly Process procedure

 How to care for my jewelry?